Digital Evidence Collection in Cyber Security – All You Need to Know

 Importance of Evidence Gained During the Investigation

 In the digital forensic examination process, the most important competency for the one who conducts the investigation is to gather and examine different types of evidence.
-Experts can gather several types of evidences from digital devices that can help the investigator to make wise decisions during the case.
+Experts can gather several types of evidence from digital devices that can help the investigator make wise decisions during the case.

 There are many types of evidence that are not admissible to court, but they are valuable for the investigation to reach a conclusion.
 Some artifacts are even not admissible in their own way, but they may be admissible in conjunction with other evidence.

-Advantages of Digital Evidence Forensics in Cyber Security
+Advantages of Collecting Digital Evidence in Cyber Security

 Below mentioned are some advantages of Digital Evidence Collection in Cyber Security: